Barker Dam (California)

-Barker Dam, also known as the Big Horn Dam, is a dam with water-storage reservoir located in Joshua Tree National Park in California.
+Barker Dam, also known as Big Horn Dam, is a dam with water-storage reservoir located in Joshua Tree National Park in California.
 The dam was constructed by early cattlemen, including C. O. Barker, in 1900.
 It was raised in 1949 by rancher William F. Keys.
 It is situated between Queen Valley and the Wonderland of Rocks near the Wall Street Mill.
 It is a gathering place for desert wildlife, including many species of birds and desert bighorn sheep.
 Visitors can reach the dam via a short loop trail from a nearby parking lot off Barker Dam Road, and can see Native American petroglyphs a short distance to the west.
 There is also good bouldering on side trails near the dam.
 The park offers a Barker Dam Nature Hike led by a ranger.

 The lowest 9 ft of the dam, the original portion, was constructed of concrete surfaced with stone on the downstream side.
 The height of the dam was raised an additional six feet with concrete in 1949–1950.
 The dam has several indentations.
 An inscription at top reads: "Big Horn Dam Built by Willis Keys, W.F.
 Keyes, Phyllis M. Keys, 1949–1950."